-As part of the COVID-19 Appendix K waivers in 2020, North Carolina Medicaid provided the flexibility for retainer payments at the onset of the pandemic.
-The state would like to further this flexibility into 2021 to allow beneficiaries and direct care workers that are participating in the 1915(c) waivers with the ability to respond to surges in the pandemic and allow for retainer payments.
-These payments will have guardrails as specified in the CMS guidelines and are time limited to 90 days.
+As part of the COVID-19 Appendix K waivers in 2020, North Carolina Medicaid provided the flexibility for retainer payments at the onset of the PHE.
+The State would like to further this flexibility into 2022 to allow beneficiaries and direct care workers that are participating in the 1915(c) waivers with the ability to respond to surges in the PHE and allow for retainer payments.
+These payments will have guardrails as specified in the CMS guidelines and are time-limited to 90 days.